The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 Increased Productivity

-Working nine-hour days allows the employees to continue working for longer periods of time without disruption.
-This means less time spent transitioning from one task to the next and more time spent focusing on completing tasks.
+Working nine-hour days allows employees to continue working for longer periods of time without disruption.
+This means less time spent transitioning from one task to the next and more time spent focusing on completing projects.

 Easier Commutes